KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Deprecated: Found `require("request-promise")` in file `node_helper.js`: Replace it with built-in fetch.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NINA by jalibu](https://github.com/jalibu/MMM-NINA)